sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 12. **Compliance and Governance:**
     - Understand and comply with relevant regulatory requirements.
     - Use AWS Config Rules to enforce and check compliance with your organization's policies.

+## How to send ec2 log metrix  to cloud watch
+To send EC2 logs and metrics to Amazon CloudWatch, you can follow these general steps:

+1. **Create an IAM Role:**
+   - Start by creating an IAM (Identity and Access Management) role that has the necessary permissions to publish logs and metrics to CloudWatch.
+This role will be associated with your EC2 instances.

+2. **Attach IAM Role to EC2 Instances:**
+   - Attach the IAM role you created to your EC2 instances.
+This allows the instances to publish logs and metrics to CloudWatch on your behalf.

+3. **Configure CloudWatch Agent (for Logs):**
+   - Install and configure the CloudWatch agent on your EC2 instances.
+The CloudWatch agent collects log files from your instances and sends them to CloudWatch Logs.
+The configuration involves specifying log files, log groups, and other settings.

+4. **Install CloudWatch Monitoring Scripts (for Metrics):**
+   - For custom metrics or additional monitoring, you may need to install the CloudWatch Monitoring Scripts on your EC2 instances.
+These scripts collect and publish metrics to CloudWatch.

+5. **Verify CloudWatch Metrics in Console:**
+   - Once configured, you can go to the CloudWatch console to verify that your metrics and logs are being received.
+Look for the log groups and metrics associated with your EC2 instances.

+Here's a more detailed breakdown of the steps:

+### Step 1: Create an IAM Role

+1. Open the AWS Management Console and navigate to the IAM service.

+2. Create a new IAM role with policies that grant permissions to publish CloudWatch logs and metrics.
+For example, you can attach the "CloudWatchLogsFullAccess" and "CloudWatchFullAccess" policies.

+3. Note the Role ARN; you'll need it in the next steps.

+### Step 2: Attach IAM Role to EC2 Instances

+1. Navigate to the EC2 service in the AWS Management Console.

+2. Select your EC2 instance.

+3. Under the "Actions" dropdown, choose "Security," and then click on "Modify IAM Role."

+4. Attach the IAM role you created in Step 1 to your EC2 instance.

+### Step 3: Configure CloudWatch Agent for Logs

+1. SSH into your EC2 instance.

+2. Download and install the CloudWatch agent.
+The installation process may vary based on your operating system.
+Refer to the AWS documentation for the latest instructions.

+3. Configure the agent by specifying log files, log groups, and other settings.
+You'll typically find the configuration file at `/opt/aws/amazon-cloudwatch-agent/bin/config.json`.

+4. Start the CloudWatch agent.

+### Step 4: Install CloudWatch Monitoring Scripts for Metrics (Optional)

+1. SSH into your EC2 instance.

+2. Download and install the CloudWatch monitoring scripts.
+Refer to the AWS documentation for detailed instructions.

+3. Configure the scripts to run at specified intervals, collecting and publishing custom metrics.

+### Step 5: Verify CloudWatch Metrics and Logs

+1. Open the CloudWatch console.

+2. Navigate to the "Logs" section to see log groups and logs from your EC2 instances.

+3. Navigate to the "Metrics" section to see custom metrics or other metrics associated with your instances.

+By completing these steps, you'll have set up your EC2 instances to send logs and metrics to Amazon CloudWatch.
+Adjust the configurations based on your specific requirements and refer to the AWS documentation for the most up-to-date instructions.